Cowboy Church Bass

 the truth and speak it.
 Lord, we pray that the fair requests that were brought

-before us, Lord, that you just hold them up, Lord, that, uh, each
+before us, Lord, that you just hold them up, Lord, that, uh, each and every one

-and every one of them, Lord, that your will be done.
-Lord, we love
+of them, Lord, that your will be done.
+Lord, we love Tina's a long time.
+Part

-Tina's a long time.
-Part of this club, and just a sweet, sweet lady, done so much for us.
-Phil, Lord, you know, what he's going
+of this club, and just a sweet, sweet lady, done so much for us.
+Phil, Lord,

-through, Lord, just give him comfort, healing.
+you know, what he's going through, Lord, just give him comfort, healing.
 Lord.
-Just be with all of them,

-God direct them, Lord.
-And most of all, make sure they know you, Lord.
+they know you, Lord.
 So they can be home with you when it's all over.
-Um, I thank you for everything.
-I thank
+Um, I

-you for this club.
-I thank you for every man and woman here.
-I praise you in
+thank you for everything.
+I thank you for this club.
+I thank you for every man

-Jesus' name.
+and woman here.
+I praise you in Jesus' name.
 Amen.
 Amen.

 All right.
 Let's give away